neelsg/lithium/docs/parser.md

 ## Commands

+- `import {label} {path}` This indicates an external package that needs to be imported
-- `deffunc {label}` This indicates the start of a new function
+- `func {label}` This indicates the start of a new function
+- `label {label}` This indicates a new local label within a given function
+- `jump {label}` This is a jump command to a given local label.
+This cannot be used to jump outside of the current function
 - `defvar {type} {number}` This defines a variable as a given type.
 The number is used to identify the variable and must be unique within the current function
-- `deffuncpar {type} {number}` This defines a function parameter as a given type.
-The number is used to identify the variable and must be unique within the current function and also not conflict with any local function variables
-- `deffuncparvar {type}` This defines the type of variables expected for a variadic function if the parameter count exceeds the number of explicitly defined parameters
 - `setvar {type} {number} {value}` Set the value of a variable to a literal value
 - `pushvar {type} {number}` Push a value of a variable onto the stack
 - `pushlit {type} {value}` Push a literal value onto the stack
 - `popvar {type} {number}` Pop a value off the stack into a variable
-- `callfunc {label} {count}` Call a function with the given label and the given count of arguments
+- `call {label} {count}` Call a function with the given label and the given count of arguments
-- `retfunc` Return to the previous function
+- `ret` Return to the previous function
+- `add {type}` Add the last two items from the stack assuming that they are of the given type.
+Pop the numbers from the stack and push the result onto the stack
+- `sub {type}` Subtract the last items on the stack from the second last from the stack assuming that they are of the given type.
+Pop the numbers from the stack and push the result onto the stack
+- `mul {type}` Multiply the last two items from the stack assuming that they are of the given type.
+Pop the numbers from the stack and push the result onto the stack

 ## Types